morkalmarrh/morkalmarrh.github.io/_posts/2025-05-17-mycorrhizae.md

 - Reward yourself for rejection milestones.
 50 rejections?
 Good work putting yourself out there, go for a day trip or get yourself a coffee.
 Whatever is within your means and ability.
 - Build a community.
 We'll get onto that in the next section, but this is non-negotiable.
 Find people querying or looking to query.
 You need people who understand how emotional it can be.
 - Separate querying inbox.
 Do as I say, not as I do.
 The week after my offer, the QueryTracker weekly bulletin scared the shit out of me!
+- If you're physically able, do write a journal in pen and ink.
+You necessarily write slower, which helps to manage and regulate thoughts.
+It sounds silly but it really did help me and now serves as a record of my mental peaks and troughs.

 ## Pitch Events